-But facing that is a challenge finding what to do during this festive season in Lisbon, I decided to share with you the best 3 top suggestions on how to celebrate it.
+Despite the fact that we don’t have a famous Chinatown in Lisbon like London or Hong Kong, we still have our little Chinatown in Martim Moniz.
+But facing that is a challenge finding what to do during this festive season in Lisbon, we decided to share with you the best 3 top suggestions on how to celebrate the Chinese New Year.
 Note that some of these can be done all year.
 See below:

 #1.
 Orient Museum | Connecting cultural dots